bahrus/be-alit/README.md

 </ul>
 ```

-An alternative name to be-alit is suppoted:  🎇.
+An alternative name to be-alit is supported:  🎇.
 This makes it a bit less tedious when we take advantage of the ability to break down the JSON expression into individual attributes:

 ## Example 1c